albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

-# The challenge
+# Small change create large layer

 - Our application (FatJAR) contains our code **and** its dependencies

 - When new features are added, the dependencies are not necessarily updated

-  .conclusion[However: each small change in the code, creates a new docker layer of about 16MB in size]
+  .conclusion[➤ However, each small change in the code, creates a new docker layer of about 16MB in size]

 ---

-# The challenge - Version 1
+# The FatJAR application - Version 1

 .responsive[![FatJAR Layers](assets/images/FatJAR Layers - V1.png)]

 [//]: # (Notes)
 [//]: # (What does this mean in detail?
-We will visiluaze what happens every time the code changes.)
+We will visualize what happens every time the code changes.)
-[//]: # (Here you can see the layer where the code change is happenening)
+[//]: # (Here you can see the layer where the code change is happenning)

 ---

-# The challenge - Version 2
+# The FatJAR application - Version 2

 .responsive[![FatJAR Layers](assets/images/FatJAR Layers - V2.png)]

 [//]: # (Notes)
 [//]: # (Even though Docker uses caching as shown in demo 3 and re-uses the first two layers )
-[//]: # (every time the app code changes, two new layers are built, one of them containing the whole fatjar)
+[//]: # (every time the app code changes, two new layers are built, one of them containing the whole FatJAR)

 ---

-# The challenge - Version 3
+# The FatJAR application - Version 3

 .responsive[![FatJAR Layers](assets/images/FatJAR Layers - V3.png)]